michaelchapman/docs/acceptable-use.md

 2. [NHS Information Governance Training - Data Security Awareness Level 1](https://www.e-lfh.org.uk/programmes/data-security-awareness/) for those with NHS contracts.
 3. [MRC e-learning: : Research, GDPR and confidentiality – what you really need to know](https://byglearning.co.uk/mrcrsc-lms/course/view.php?id=71).

-You must provide evidence that you have completed one of these to [COG-UK email] to use CLIMB-COVID.
+You must provide evidence that you have completed one of these to [COGUK_DataAccess@medschl.cam.ac.uk](mailto:COGUK_DataAccess@medschl.cam.ac.uk) to use CLIMB-COVID.

 ---